Auroratide/auroratide.com/content/posts/image-alt-text/content.md

 So it turns out, I learned most of this by reading the [HTML Living Standard](https://html.spec.whatwg.org/multipage/images.html#alt), a specification provided by <abbr title="Web Hypertext Application Technology Working Group">WHATWG</abbr>.

-The **specification** is essentially the HTML rulebook.
-Browsers implement the standards defined by the spec.
-In a sense, since it is the HTML rulebook and web developers work in HTML, it's also the web developer rulebook.
+The **specification** is essentially the HTML guidebook, which effectively means it's also the web developer guidebook.
 Despite that, I hadn't actually taken time to read it until recently in my career.
 Besides the notion that the word "specification" is scary, the document is also understandably technical and dense.

 _Or so I thought_.
 In fact, the spec is written to be very readable and thorough!
 It details the semantic intent of HTML tags and attributes with scenarios and examples, in similar fashion to how I'd expect an article _summarizing_ the spec to be written.